Dr Mahibur Rahman

 As a salaried GP you should have a job plan outlining your duties, and your work time commitment should be fixed.
 If the practice suddenly needs extra cover, while your employer can request that you do an extra shift, you do not have to accept, and they cannot demand that you provide the extra cover.
 Your main commitment will be to clinical work, and many doctors prefer this – managing other employees, dealing with the upkeep of the building, keeping an eye on the accounts will not be your responsibility.

 Salaried GP pay is very variable throughout the UK, and even between practices within the same region.
-The review body recommended range for salaried GP pay for full time doctors (working 9 sessions) is currently £56,525 and £85,298 (2018 figures).
+The review body recommended range for salaried GP pay for full time doctors (working 9 sessions) is currently £56,525 and £85,298 (2018 figures – 2019 range not yet published).
 These figures apply to doctors working for GMS practices, PMS practices in England on the 2015 contract or for PCOs directly.
 Other PMS and APMS practices are free to offer any salary they wish.
-Average pay for salaried GPs in the UK working in either GMS or PMS practices in the 2014-2015 tax year (last available actual figures) was £55,800.
+Average pay for salaried GPs in the UK working in either GMS or PMS practices in the 2015-2016 tax year (last available actual figures) was £56,800.
 This figure includes those GPs working less than full time (i.e. less than 9 sessions), which make up a large proportion of salaried GPs.
+Another way to look at pay is per annual session – this can vary from as low as £7,500 per session per year to over £10,000 per session per year.
+Unlike in training, pay as a salaried GP is not on a fixed payscale, and is open to negotiation.

 In some cases, if there is a shortage of applicants, or if you are taking a salaried role with additional responsibilities, pay can be much higher, or include a “Golden Hello” – an incentive to take a post in a specific area.
 In the current climate of GP shortages though, you may be able to negotiate a good overall package, especially if you have additional skills that can bring the practice extra income (such as fitting coils and implants, offering joint injections etc.).
 In many cases, actual take home pay for a full time salaried GP may be similar to a full time partner in a practice with below average profits once you take into account deductions for NHS pensions and indemnity.